-The CACREP accredited Clinical Mental Health Counseling track in the Counselor Education MA program prepares students for licensure in Clinical Mental Health Counseling and to practice in agencies, private practices, and other settings.
+The CACREP Accredited Clinical Mental Health Counseling track in the Counselor Education Master’s of Arts program is designed for the student planning to seek licensure in Mental Health Counseling and to work in agencies, private practices, and other settings.

 Total Credit Hours Required: 63 Credit Hours Minimum beyond the Bachelor's Degree